-On Little Miss Turtle I write about travel adventures and my life with limb-girdle muscular dystrophy.
-I was diagnosed with limb-girdle muscular dystrophy type 2I (or to make it short LGMD2I) at the age of 4 and got my first wheelchair with 10.
-Over the years, my wheelchair became my best friend and it continuously keeps me moving forward towards new experiences.
-I have a traveller’s heart and I love to discover new places all around the world.
-Since the age of 16 I know that my heart is affected by the LGMD and since 2014 my respiratory muscles are, too.
-I decided to live my life to the fullest, to travel as much and as often as I can as long as I have the chance to do so.
+On Little Miss Turtle I write about accessible travel adventures and my life with limb-girdle muscular dystrophy.
+I was diagnosed with limb-girdle muscular dystrophy type 2I (or to make it short LGMD2I) at the age of 4 and got my first wheelchair around the age of 8 years.
+Over the years, my wheelchair became my best friend, and it continuously keeps me moving forward towards new experiences.
+I have a restless traveler’s heart and love to discover new places all around the world.
+Since the age of 16, the LGMD also affects my heart as well as my respiratory function.
+Years ago, I decided to live my life to the fullest, to travel as much and as often as I can as long as possible.
+Life can be short!
 Carpe Diem.

 What is limb-girdle muscular dystrophy?

 Limb-girdle muscular dystrophy, or just LGMD, is a rare genetic muscular disorder with 34 known subtypes.
 The disease varies in severity.
 Symptoms can occur from early childhood up to adult age.
-It first affects the proximal muscles of the arms and legs, but finally muscles all over the body can be involved.
-LGMD causes mild to severe weakness and muscle wasting, which eventually leads to a complete loss of function.
-The heart as well as the respiratory muscles are affected in some subtypes.
-Nerves, other organs and the brain aren’t affected.
-LGMD has nothing to do with Multiple Sclerosis.
+It first affects the proximal muscles of the arms and legs, but finally, muscles all over the body can be involved.
+LGMD causes mild to severe weakness and muscle wasting, which can eventually lead to a complete loss of function.
+The heart, as well as the respiratory muscles, are affected in some subtypes.
+Nerves, other organs, and the brain aren’t affected.
+LGMD is often confused with MS, but it has nothing to do with it.

 Why Little Miss Turtle?